HOW TO JOIN?

 To become a participant in our research, we need you to fill out a questionnaire to determine if you are eligible to enter the study.
 Once you are in the study, we will have you do a preliminary CAPS-5 questionnaire about your trauma experience(s).
 The questionnaire is to gauge how much trauma has impacted your life

 STEP TWO: TREATMENT

-You will receive one to three 60-90 minute Counterstrain sessions within a 1 month time period.
+You will receive two to three Counterstrain sessions up to 90 minutes within a 1 month time period.
 The following areas treated: Dura of brain and spinal cord, autonomnic nervous system, cranial nerves and nerve sheaths, cranial bones, blood flow into and out of head/neck/brain/heart, heart muscle (myocardium), and vertebral deformities.

 STEP THREE: FOLLOW UP

 Once the above has been done, there will be follow-up CAPS-5 questionnaires at 1, 3 and 6 month intervals.
 This will help us to determine efficacy of the modality.

 We encourage all participants to continue with all ongoing modalities, such as psychotherapy/medication.
 We want to study Counterstrain independently, so we ask that participants not start new therapies once enrolled in the study, unless they are in need of further intervention to control symptoms.
 In that case, we ask participants to inform us of new therapies.

 Subjects’ trauma history will be assessed using the Life Events Checklist for DSM-5 (LEC-5), a 17-item self-report questionnaire developed to screen for lifetime trauma experiences.
 The LEC-5 will be a self-administered checklist to identify the nature and extent of trauma experiences.
 These questionnaires will be reviewed to determine if the subject qualiﬁes for the next phase, which is a CAPS-5 interview.